wyfo/apischema/docs/difference_with_pydantic.md

 ### *apischema* allows you to use composition over inheritance

-[Merged fields](data_model.md#composition-over-inheritance---composed-dataclasses-merging) is a distinctive *apischema* feature that is very handy to build complex model from smaller fragments; you don't have to merge yourself the fields of your fragments in a complex class with a lot of fields, *apischema* deal with it for you, and your code is kept simple.
+[Flattened fields](data_model.md#composition-over-inheritance---composed-dataclasses-flattening) is a distinctive *apischema* feature that is very handy to build complex model from smaller fragments; you don't have to merge yourself the fields of your fragments in a complex class with a lot of fields, *apischema* deal with it for you, and your code is kept simple.

 ### *apischema* has a functional approach, *pydantic* has an object one